aekupor/Twitter/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-   * Create User Profile page
+   * Create User Profile page with list of tweets, banner, and more
    * Make users in followers/following list clickable to take to User Profile page
    * Make user profile pic and name from Tweet Details clickable to take to User Profile page
    * Display list of tweets user has tweeted on User Profile page